imjenn/studio-ghibli/README.md

 _Note: This is still a work in progress._

-This is a demo application of a Studio Ghibli website using React, Sails, MySQL, and <a href="https://ghibliapi.herokuapp.com">Studio Ghibli API</a>.
+This is a demo application of a Studio Ghibli website using React, Sails (backend), MySQL, and <a href="https://ghibliapi.herokuapp.com">Studio Ghibli API</a>.

 Features:
 - [x] Display collection of films and characters
 - [x] Lo-fi component with embedded Spotify playlist + changing GIFs
+- [x] Biography of Hayao Miyazaki
 - [x] Login/Registration for Ghibli store
-- [x] Biography of Hayao Miyazaki
+- [x] Gallery of downloadable images
+- [ ] User profile page
 - [ ] eCommerce platform for a Ghibli store

+Currently working on creating my own Studio Ghibli API.

 Full description of features coming soon :)